Sharanya Pradeep

-Sharanya Pradeep is an Indian actress who works in Telugu films.
+Sharanya Pradeep (born 17 May 1992) is an Indian actress who works in Telugu films.
 In the past she worked as a news anchor for the Indian news channel V6.
+In 2025, she received the Gaddar Telangana Film Award as Best Supporting Actress in Ambajipeta Marriage Band.

 Career

-Sharanya Pradeep made her debut with Fidaa (2017) portraying the character of Sai Pallavi's character's elder sister.
-After playing minor roles in several films, she gained recognition for her role in Ambajipeta Marriage Band (2024) as the twin sister of Suhas' character.
-She played the role of maid and partner-in-crime of Priyamani's character in the Bhamakalapam series (2022–24).
+Sharanya Pradeep made her acting debut with Fidaa (2017), in which she portrayed the elder sister of Sai Pallavi's character.

+After appearing in minor roles in several films, she gained wider recognition for her performance in Ambajipeta Marriage Band (2024), where she played the twin sister of Suhas' character.

+She also appeared in the Bhamakalapam series (2022–2024), where she played a supporting role alongside Priyamani.